-Follow along with Alana and Samra as they make their way through their own personal reading lists and share their thoughts with you.
+Follow along with the SWR community as we make our way through our personal reading lists and share thoughts with each other.

 From books like The Fault in Our Stars to Looking for Alaska, John Greene has a way with words that never fails to make me laugh hard and cry harder.
 I’m happy (and sad) to say that Turtles All The Way Down was no different.
 The book revolves around Aza Holmes, a 16 year old girl who struggles with crippling anxiety and OCD.
 She has a hard time coping with “regular” life and tries to distract herself with her best friend, Daisy.
 Now, in the beginning, this wasn’t the easiest read.
 Speaking from experience, it’s hard to understand what’s going on in the mind of someone who doesn’t completely understand their thoughts themself.
 I could relate deeply to this story due to my own experiences with anxiety and mental spiraling.
 There is a nice balance of the plot, and the premise that mental health can sometimes feel as if it will never be “cured.”
 I really enjoyed reading TATWD because it felt like a different side of Greene, who has openly discussed his own mental health journey.

 I definitely recommend this novel, but would warn that this story doesn’t have your typical, cookie-cutter ending.

 Alana’s Rating – 9/10